-As you may have heard, the Highway Code is changing.
-From 29th January 2022, road users across England, Scotland, and Wales are being asked to comply with the new code.
+From 29th January 2022, there were a number of changes to the Highway Code.
+Road users across England, Scotland, and Wales were asked to comply with the new changes.

 At Halfords, we want all our customers to stay safe on the road, which is why we’ve put together this handy guide about what the new Highway Code rules mean for you.